deltachat/deltachat-pages/fr/help.md

 ### Puis-je utiliser Delta Chat sur plusieurs appareils en même temps?

 Oui.
-Delta Chat 1.36 comes with a new, experimental function for using the same profile on different devices:
+You can use the same profile on different devices:

 - Make sure both devices are on the same Wi-Fi or network